enmasseio/babble/README.md

   Create a flow starting with a `Tell` block.
 Message can be a static value, or a callback function returning a message dynamically.
 The callback function is called as `callback(response, context)`, where `response` is the latest received message, and must return a result.
   The returned result is send to the connected peer.
+  When the callback returns a Promise, the value returned when the promise resolves will be send to the connected peer.

 - `babble.then(next: Block | function) : Block`
   Create a flow starting with given block.
 When a callback function is provided, the function is wrapped into a `Then` block.
 The provided callback function is called as `callback(response, context)`, where `response` is the latest received message, and must return a result.
-The returned result is passed to the next block in the chain.
+  When the callback returns a promise, babble will wait with execution of the next block until the promise is resolved.
+The result returned by the callback is passed to the next block in the chain.

 - `babble.unbabblify(actor: Object) : Object`
   Unbabblify an actor.
 Returns the unbabblified actor.